mikisilveira/MMLM-2017/README.md

 			*Wteam:* Identifies the id number of the team that won the game.
 			*Lteam:* Identifies the id number of the team that lost the game.

-![TourneyCompactResults.csv][2]
+![enter image description here][2]

 Hypothesis
 ----------

 Based on the results on TourneyCompactResults.csv file and having TourneySeeds.csv file to help, I started with 2 main theories that will be the key for our prediction results.
 They are:

 * *Seeds difference*